mltomlins0n/QANotes/PegaNotes (SSA).md

 * **Branch** Pega runs the specified activity but returns control to the **rule** that called the first activity.
 The original activity ends when the branched activity is complete.
 For example, if activity A branches to B, control returns to the rule that called A when B finishes.

 Activites can take parameters, which are stored on the **parameter** page on the clipboard, which is not visible in the clipboard tool.
 Use `param.<ParamName>` to reference a parameter.

 ___

+<a name="background"></a>
+## Background Processing

+To configure a background task:

+* Specify an activity to perform.
+* Specify the class of an object either to queue or to schdule a job.
+This class must contain the activity that you want to run.
+* Identify the nodes in the server cluster.
+By default this is a **BackgroundProcessing** node.
+* Add an access group with access to your application to the **AsyncProcessor** requestor type.
+This allows Pega to identify and initialize a queue processor and job scheduler.

+Tasks run weith eh **Queue Processor** can be queued using either the *Run in Background* smart shape, or the *Queue-For-Proccessing* method in an activity.

+Tasks run using the queue processor can be run immediately or on a delay.

+The **Job Scheduler** shcedules a recurring task.
+This can run at a specified interval, and the scheduler identifies the task to process at that time.

+___